 Grow Lights & Indoor seeding

 By early January, I am roaring to go (but yes, we’re still under five feet of snow with no sunshine).
-I purchased the grow lights, another giant bag of potting soil and an order went into http://www.westcoastseeds.com.
+I purchased the grow lights, another giant bag of potting soil, and the order went into http://www.westcoastseeds.com.
 My first seed tray was planted by mid-February.

 Now, with five vegetable trays and two flower trays planted, everything can’t fit under the grow lights.
 But this year, I’ve come up with a solution to lazing cats that like to also nap under the grow lights….overlaying pea fence netting atop the whole thing.
 Cats begone.